Coal has been used for nearly as long as mankind has thrived.

 Production of power from renewable sources has also been supported

-by various U.S. states.
-At present there is no national consensus
+by the various U.S. states.
+At present there is no national

-regarding the percentage of energy to be generated from renewable
+consensus regarding the percentage of energy to be generated from

 Undoubtedly, state legislators are giving more emphasis to produce

 power from renewables.
-At present, 30 U.S. states and the District
+At present, 30 U.S. states and State of

 renewable generation policies.
 These policies were designed to